Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Application of the Algorithm in Legal Scenarios

 This raises the question of how the obligation to apply fair and non-discriminatory conditions to \emph{rankings} could be interpreted.
-We cannot explore this conceptual issue in depth in this paper.
-If, however, courts concluded in the future that fairness and non-discrimination under the DMA clause was somehow linked to accuracy, false positives and false negatives, we can smoothly operationalize the DMA fairness condition with \methodname.
-This is significant insofar as previous discussions of fairness in algorithmic contexts have invariably focused on non-discrimination law~(\cite{zehlike2017fair,asudeh2019designing,singh2018fairness,zehlike2022fairness}), and not on fairness conditions in e-commerce regulation, such as the DMA.\footnote{The DMA applies to a range of digital services, so-called core platform services (Art.
+Much remains uncertain in this area \cite{hacker2023regulating,eifert2021taming}.
+Courts might, however, conclude in the future that fairness and non-discrimination under the DMA clause is linked to accuracy, false positives and false negatives.
+In this case, we can smoothly operationalize the DMA fairness condition with \methodname.
+This is significant insofar as previous discussions of fairness in algorithmic contexts have invariably focused on non-discrimination law~\cite{zehlike2017fair,asudeh2019designing,singh2018fairness,zehlike2022fairness}, and not on fairness conditions in e-commerce regulation, such as the DMA.\footnote{The DMA applies to a range of digital services, so-called core platform services (Art.
 2(2) DMA).
 These include social media and video-sharing services, for example; online intermediation, typical for e-commerce, is another core platform service according to Art.
 2(2)(a) DMA.}